HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 Similar to MERN stack, we choose NeDB as our local database.
 Compare to MongoDB, it is a light-weighted database without the requirement of individual database server and more common for a DB that only serves a single process.
 It keeps the NoSQL DB feature and uses the query commands that are similar to MongoDB.

 #### Inter-Process Communication
-Although the Electron application is easy to develop, it allows many unsafe features that might harm the user benefits.
-For example, it still alo
+Although the Electron application is easy to develop, it does not force the application to use their best practices.
+It includes many unsafe features that might harm the user benefits.
+For example, it still allows direct calls between the frontend and backend process, which means that might unintentionally create vulnerbility between
 In our security-based application, we have implemented a robust architecture that isolates the backend Node.js environment from the frontend by utilizing secure IPC calls.
 The aim of this feature is to enhance the security by ensuring that communication between the frontend and backend is tightly controlled and monitored.
 IPC calls provide